greenm01/ec4x/docs/ec4x_specs.md

 EII = (ELI_Max + ELI_Min) / 2
 ```

-Use the EII as the base Tech Level in the Detection Table.
+Use the EII as the base Tech Level in the Detection Table (round up).

-Update the roll modifier is as follows:
+Update the die roll modifier as follows:

 1. Base: Subtract 1 from the total number of Scouts
 2. Penalty: Subtract 1 from the number of different tech levels